ldpercy/experiment-html/js-class/js-class.md

 > Private properties get created by using a hash # prefix and cannot be legally referenced outside of the class.

+Using classes - JavaScript | MDN:
+> Derived classes don't have access to the parent class's private fields — this is another key aspect to JavaScript private fields being "hard private".
+Private fields are scoped to the class body itself and do not grant access to any outside code.

 Constructors and setters
 ------------------------